jmau111/gatsby-juma/README.md

 ## Weird issues

-If you have some issues with static images and queries, you might save a lot of time by using the custom yarn command:
+If you have some issues with static images and queries, you might save a lot of time by using the custom npm command:

 ```
 yarn cleandev